abraham-leal/ccloud-schema-exporter/README.md

 - `SRC_SR_URL` : The URL for the source Schema Registry
 - `SRC_API_KEY` : The API KEY to be used to make calls to the source Schema Registry
 - `SRC_API_SECRET` : The API SECRET to be used to make calls to the source Schema Registry
-- `DEST_SR_URL` : The URL for the destination Schema Registry
+- `DST_SR_URL` : The URL for the destination Schema Registry
-- `DEST_API_KEY` : The API KEY to be used to make calls to the destination Schema Registry
+- `DST_API_KEY` : The API KEY to be used to make calls to the destination Schema Registry
-- `DEST_API_SECRET` : The API SECRET to be used to make calls to the destination Schema Registry
+- `DST_API_SECRET` : The API SECRET to be used to make calls to the destination Schema Registry

 It is also possible to define the credentials through command flags.
 If both are defined, the flags take precedence.

 ## Build
 ````
 git clone https://github.com/abraham-leal/ccloud-schema-exporter
-cd ccloud-schema-exporter
+cd ccloud-schema-exporter/cmd/ccloud-schema-exporter
-go get github.com/abraham-leal/ccloud-schema-exporter/cmd/ccloud-schema-exporter
-go install github.com/abraham-leal/ccloud-schema-exporter/cmd/ccloud-schema-exporter
+go build
 ````

 ## Run